getlarge/aedes/README.md

 <a name="decodeProtocol"></a>
 ### instance.decodeProtocol(client, buffer)

-It will be called when aedes instance trustProxy is true and that it receives a first valid buffer from client. client object state is in default and its connected state is false.
-A default function parse https headers (x-real-ip | x-forwarded-for) and proxy protocol v1 and v2 to retrieve information in client.connDetails.
+It will be called when aedes instance receives a first valid buffer from client (before CONNECT packet).
 Override to supply custom protocolDecoder logic, if it returns an object with data property, this property will be parsed as an mqtt-packet.

 ```js